 Note: A single Index Manager 8.0 cannot serve two FotoWeb servers

 With FotoWare version 7.0, it was possible to have a single Index Manager server handle indexes and search processing for more than one FotoWeb server.
 This is no longer possible with version 8.0 as Index Manager syncs metadata exclusively with a single connected FotoWeb.

 The other way works fine: It is possible to have several Index Manager servers deliver content to a single FotoWeb.

 For more information on updating from FotoWare version 7.0 to FotoWare version 8.0, see Planning an update from FotoWeb 7.0 to 8.0.

 Applying an autosearch to the archive

 An autosearch filter can also be applied to the archive.
 The archive is filtered with this search before the results are returned to the user.
 Any searches performed by the user are performed within the results of the initially applied search filter.

 You can create multiple archives from one single Index Manager-controlled archive by simply setting different auto search filters for each archive.

-Commenting on assets is possible through FotoWeb's own Comments plugin or using Facebook's plugin.
+Commenting on assets is possible using the FotoWeb Comments plugin.